One of my favourite questions to ask CDL students.

 Bus drivers too, communicate with dispatch, ticket agents, support staff at bus stations, school personnel and others at rest stops and travel destinations.

 Many bus companies rely on their drivers as the front-line workers.

 The level of customer service provided by the driver often determines whether the school board, ski hill or resorts which hires the services of the busing company are going to renew their contract with the bus company.

 In our modern age of cellular phones and satellite tracking devices, many drivers are required to communicate their position along the route several times a day.

 In doing so, this allows dispatchers and other logistics personnel to schedule loads and trips.

 If drivers communicate with other staff members, this allows minimal delays in the transportation of freight, passengers, and services.

-As well, dock personnel and other staff that deal with passengers are prepared when the driver arrives.
+As well, dock personnel and other staff--especially dispatchers--that deal with passengers are prepared when the driver arrives.